DJDHWAJ/Active-Directory-Lab/README.md

 - Demonstrated how a domain-joined client can authenticate with AD.
 - Simulated a small **corporate IT network setup** for hands-on learning.

-## How to Use This Lab
-1. **Follow the setup instructions** to build the environment from scratch.
-2. Experiment with **Group Policies, User Management, and Network Configurations**.
-3. Modify the PowerShell script to create **custom users or additional OUs**.
-4. Extend the lab by adding **file servers, remote desktop services, or security policies**.

 ## Conclusion
 This project provides foundational knowledge for managing **Windows Server, Active Directory, and enterprise networking**.
-It serves as a stepping stone for those pursuing careers in **System Administration, Network Security, or IT Infrastructure Management**.

----
-Feel free to fork, modify, or expand upon this project!